UserLAnd Technologies

-UserLAnd Technologies is a free and open-source compatibility layer mobile app that allows Linux distributions, computer programs, computer games and numerical computing programs to run on mobile devices without requiring a root account.
+UserLAnd Technologies is a free and open-source compatibility layer mobile app (With in-app purchases) that allows Linux distributions, computer programs, computer games and numerical computing programs to run on mobile devices without requiring a root account.
 UserLAnd also provides a program library of popular free and open-source Linux-based programs to which additional programs and different versions of programs can be added.

 The name "UserLAnd" is a reference to the concept of userland in modern computer operating systems.

 Overview

 Unlike other Linux compatibility layer mobile apps, UserLAnd does not require a root account.
 UserLAnd's ability to function without root directories, also known as "rooting," avoids "bricking" or the non-functionality of the mobile device while the Linux program is in use, which in addition to making the mobile device non-functional may void the device's warranty.
 Furthermore, the requirement of programs other than UserLAnd to "root" your mobile device has proven a formidable challenge for inexperienced Linux users.
 A prior application, GNURoot Debian, attempted to similarly run Linux programs on mobile devices, but it has ceased to be maintained and, therefore, is no longer operational.

 UserLAnd allows those with a mobile device to run Linux programs, many of which aren't available as mobile apps.
 Even for those Linux applications, e.g. Firefox, which have mobile versions available, people often find that their user experience with these mobile versions pales in comparison with their desktop.
 UserLAnd allows its users to recreate that desktop experience on their mobile device.

 UserLAnd currently only operates on Android mobile devices.
 UserLAnd is available for download on Google Play and F-Droid.